citusdata/citus_docs/performance/performance_tuning.rst

 * The CTE queries should not require any merge steps (e.g., LIMIT or GROUP BY on a non-distribution key)
 * Tables and CTEs should be joined on distribution keys

 Also PostgreSQL 12 or above allows Citus to take advantage of *CTE inlining* to push CTEs down to workers in more circumstances.
+The inlining behavior can be controlled with the ``MATERIALIZED`` keyword -- see the `PostgreSQL docs <https://www.postgresql.org/docs/current/queries-with.html>`_ for details.

 .. _advanced_performance_tuning: